 4 – Think about your own self-preservation.
 The danger is that the illness becomes all encompassing.
 If you have a partner lean on each other.

-Even now, when Emily calls and she is stressed or hasn’t had such a good day because it is still so raw I worry.
+Even now, when Emily calls and she is stressed or hasn’t had such a good day I worry.
 The best you can hope for is that ‘Anna’ is locked in a corner of Emily’s brain and you have thrown away the key.
 We all watch out for each other.
-We won’t let Anorexia define our lives we are all reaching for the stars.
+We won’t let anorexia define our lives, and we are reaching for the stars.

-Mark Simmonds was talking with Dad.info and is the author of Breakdown and Repair: A Father’s Tale of Stress and Success.
-Follow Mark on Instagram (@mentalhealthmark). .
+Mark Simmonds was talking with Dad Info and is the author of Breakdown and Repair: A Father’s Tale of Stress and Success.